 Some examples of Horizon North’s corporate governance practices include:

-- 7 of the 8 members of the Board are independent;
+- 6 of 8 members of the Board are independent;

 - all members of all of the Board committees are independent;